ros2/design/articles/140_topic_and_service_name_mapping.md

 #### Remapping with DDS Partitions

-We have to differentiate remapping from aliasing at this point.
-As described before, aliasing implies a duplication of a topic.
-Remapping, in contrast, alters an existing topic and thus remaps one topic into another.
+Remapping alters an existing topic and thus remaps one topic into another.
-This is effectively done by changing one existing partition field.
+When changing the namespace of a topic - note, not the basename - this is effectively done by changing one existing partition field.
 However, as the complete hierarchy is illustrated within the first index of the partitions, the act of remapping resolves into a string modification.
 As partitions are part of QoS settings, it technically doesn't require a full restart of the publisher and subscription when changing the partitions field, however we cannot change the ROS basename on the fly.
 With this in mind, we may want to require a full restart of the publisher or subscription instance to have a clean transition of the remapping.